AP logo

 Managing director of Graffica, Neil Southerington, with Liu Tien-sheng, president of MK, China

-labels Graffica mergers & acquisitions new businesses
+labels Graffica finishing mergers & acquisitions new businesses

 Melbourne based specialist supplier of equipment to the printing and packaging industries, Graffica, has acquired company Web Graphics - a well respected supplier of machinery to the label, converting and packaging industries.
 The acquisition comes after an agreement was reached between Graffica’s managing director Neil Southerington and the principals of Web Graphics, following the sad passing of Web Graphics’ managing director, Barry McDonald.